Bistable reaction equations with doubly nonlinear diffusion: Existence of TWs

 We end this paragraph pointing out that, thanks to the continuous dependence of the solutions w.r.t. to the parameter $c \geq 0$, we deduce that there are not \emph{admissible} TWs for values of $c > 0$ small enough.

-\emph{Step1: Local analysis of $S(1,0)$.} From now on, we consider $c > 0$.
-The local analysis near the point $S(1,0)$ has been carried out in \cite{AA-JLV:art} (see Theorem 2.1 \emph{Step2}) where the authors proved that there exists a unique trajectory $T_c = T_c(X)$ ``coming into'' $S(1,0)$ and is asymptotic behaviour near $X = 1$ turned out to be
+\emph{Step 1: Local analysis of $S(1,0)$.} From now on, we consider $c > 0$.
+The local analysis near the point $S(1,0)$ has been carried out in \cite{AA-JLV:art} (see Theorem 2.1 \emph{Step 2}) where the authors proved that there exists a unique trajectory $T_c = T_c(X)$ ``coming into'' $S(1,0)$ and its asymptotic behaviour near $X = 1$ is